timigod/api_doc/source/ev_charging.html.md

 The communication protocol for Electric Vehicle charging describes the format of a request for a charging service, and the response sent by a charging provider.

-# Request
+# Need

-A statement of need for charging stations, typically sent by an electric vehicle.
+A statement of need for charging stations.
+Typically this will be sent by an electric vehicle that is looking for a charging station around certain coordinates.

+This request is sent to the decentralized discovery engine which responds with status 200.
+The details of this request are then broadcasted to DAV entities that can provide this service. <a href="#bid">Bids</a> are later received as separate calls.

 ## Arguments